blueag8/Photography_Website/README.md

 # Credits

 **Acknowledgements:**
-Thank you to the student care team at the Code Institute.
-Mentor Antonio Rodriguez
+Thank you to the student care team at the Code Institute for y Mentor Antonio Rodriguez

 **Images**